-How to Repair Damaged Hair with Items You Already Have at Home
+How to Fix Damaged Hair with Items You Already Have at Home

-These inexpensive at-home tricks will remedy your brittle, damaged, dry locks, leaving you with gorgeous, healthy hair.
+These inexpensive at-home tricks will fix your brittle, damaged, dry locks, leaving you with gorgeous, healthy hair.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.